BlackCapCoder/halovi/README.md

 "0i           Write arg0 in the search box and press enter fP            Click the first link starting with 'P' (Personer)

-qg            Record `g`
+qg            Record macro `g`
-*             Select next element of same type as the one selected ]]            Go to next page (click the next>> button)
+*             Select next element of same type as the one currently selected ]]            Go to next page (click the next>> button)
-@g            Recursive call
-q             Stop recording
+@g            Recursively call `g` q             Stop recording

 qq            Record macro `q`